jeffwilcox/mpns/README.md

 - `shouldDeleteChannel`: If this is set to `true`, the channel is gone according to MPNS.
 Delete it from your channel/subscription database and never look back.
 - `innerError`: If an error is captured while trying to make the HTTP request, this will be set to that error callback instance.

-### A note about different Windows Phone versions
-This module permits sending toasts and tiles supported only on specific versions of Windows Phone.
-If you use those features on a version where they are unsupported, unfortunately notifications may not be received, or will error out the subscription.

-Take care when registering your subscription channels with your cloud service to include the application platform version of the app (7.1 for Mango apps).
-To rock, maybe also grab the OS version and deployed app version.
-That information can be helpful when supporting customers.

-Here is a list of features that are only supported in given versions of Windows Phone:
-* For Windows Phone 7.0
-	* Do not use the `param` or other fields as indicated below and it should work OK.
-* Only supported in Windows Phone 7.5+ (Mango/WP 7.1 OS)
-    * Including the `param` field when sending a push
-    * Including the `id` parameter when sending a tile
-* Only supported in Windows Phone 7.8+ (including Windows Phone 8)
-    * Sending "flip" tiles

 ## Credits

 NPM module written and maintained by [Jeff Wilcox] with contributions from: